abhinavguptalko/stock-management-ui/README.md

    - `PUT api/users/{userId}/stocks/removeStock`: Remove stock quantity.
    - `GET api/users/{userId}/stocks`: Fetch user's active stocks.
    - `GET api/users/{userId}/stocks/portfolio/value`: Get total portfolio value.

+3. **Stock History API**
-   - `GET api/stocks-history/{userId}`: Fetch the stock history for the user, showing details such as quantity changes and actions (added or removed).
+   - `GET api/stocks-history/{userId}`: Fetch the stock history for the user, showing details such as quantity changes, symbols, purchase date, and actions (added or removed).

 ---

+## Stock History Service

+The **Stock History** service is designed to allow users to view all their stock transaction history, including additions and removals.
+This service tracks:

+- **Stock Symbol**: The symbol of the stock.
+- **Action**: Whether the stock was added or removed.
+- **Quantity**: The number of stocks added or removed.
+- **Date**: The date the action occurred.